Remi-Gau/bids_citations/dashboard.md

 ## Future steps: TODO

-- [LATER PASS]Thought: add country of origin to contributor appendix
+- add country of origin to contributor appendix
+- nb of datasets (openneuro or else):
+  - where are they from
+  - gender of dataset authors
 - Enhance news and events when collaboration pillar is established
 - Sharing previous BIDS grants: when the organizational design is completed, we can establish a common area to place this information.